microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 2. Once the folder is open on the SSH host / in WSL, you can edit your source code as you would in the local case.

 3. Finally, press `kbstyle(F5)` or use the **Debug view** to launch the extension and attach the debugger as you would locally.
-The window that appears will now contain your extension running on the SSH Host / in WSL with the debugger attached to it.
+The window that appears now contains your extension running on the SSH Host / in WSL with the debugger attached to it.

 ## Common problems